-Currently, chatbots aren’t always great at remembering the context of a conversation.
-They’re trained to answer FAQ and handle a few conversational pleasantries, but that’s not the same as contextual listening.
+Currently, chatbots aren’t always great at this.
+They’re trained to answer FAQ and handle a few conversational pleasantries, yes.
+But that’s not the same as contextual listening.

 The context of a conversation requires chatbots to remember past details.
 For instance, a customer tells a chatbot they’re looking for an open restaurant.
 The chatbot then asks what the customer wants, and is met with ‘Chinese’ as a response.
 The chatbot should know that they mean food, not information about Chinese culture.

 This is easy enough for a human.
 For a chatbot taught to repeat mechanical answers in response to key words and phrases, however, stringing together meaning is not quite so straightforward.